-In practice, some of these blogs and websites only exists to spread FUD (fear, uncertainty and doubt) to eventually get your money.
+In practice, some of these blogs and websites only exist to spread FUD (fear, uncertainty, and doubt) to get your money eventually.
 We discuss several indicators for this phenomenon and its influence on your security in this article.

 Always stay in the loop!

 Our Top 5 indicators for shady blogs and websites

 Consider at least the following five indicators if you read articles or search for new blogs worth reading.

 Indicator 1: ‘Technology is everything in information security’

 We often see blogs and websites that are entirely focused on technology when it comes to information security.
 The aforementioned is okay as long as readers see that the focus of an InfoSec blog or website is technology.
 A famous example is Matthew Green’s blog, “A Few Thoughts on Cryptographic Engineering.”
 He focuses on cryptography, and we likely never look for information security awareness on his blog.